Lever & Ecker, PLLC July 20, 2019 General

 At Lever & Ecker, PLLC, we understand that time matters.
 We are committed to doing all we can to handle your case as efficiently as possible without compromising the strength of your claim.
 Your best possible outcome is always our #1 goal.

-If you have been injured in White Plains, NYC, or anywhere else in New York, we encourage you to call our office (or contact us online) and talk about your situation directly with an experienced New York personal injury lawyer.
+If you have been injured in White Plains, NYC, or anywhere else in New York, we encourage you to call our office (or contact us online) and talk about your situation directly with an experienced White Plains personal injury lawyer.

 While we cannot guarantee a particular timeframe or specific result, we can help you understand how long your claim might take, how much you might be able to recover, the factors that might influence the resolution of your claim, and how long claims like yours have taken in the recent past.